-- may seek any information it considers necessary to fulfil its responsibilities; - has access to management to seek explanations and information; - may seek professional advice from employees of the Group and from appropriate external advisers (at the Group's cost); and - may meet with external advisers without management being present.
+- may seek any information it considers necessary to fulfil its responsibilities; - has access to management to seek explanations and information; - may seek professional advice from employees of the Group and independent professional advice from appropriate external advisors (at the Group's cost); and - may meet with external advisors without management being present.

-The minutes of each Nomination and Remuneration Committee meeting are included in the papers for the next Board meeting after each meeting of the Committee.
-The Chairman of the Nomination and Remuneration Committee reports the Committee's findings to the Board after each Committee meeting.
+The minutes of each Nomination and Remuneration Committee meeting are included in the papers for the next Board meeting after the Committee Chairman has approved those minutes.
+The Chairman of the Nomination and Remuneration Committee reports the Committee's findings to the next Board meeting after each meeting of the Committee.
 The Nomination and Remuneration Committee has four members, all of whom are independent Directors.

-The Directors' Report discloses the members of the Nomination and Remuneration Committee, the number of times that the Committee met during the 2017 financial year and the individual attendances of the members at those meetings.
+The Directors' Report discloses the members of the Nomination and Remuneration Committee, the number of times that the Committee met during the 2018 financial year and the individual attendances of the members at those meetings.